MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/xamarin-forms.md

 * [UWP](uwp.md)

 >[!IMPORTANT]
->Even if you only access the `MobileCenter` or `Push` class from your shared or PCL project, the Mobile Center NuGet packages must be added to each platform-specific project.
+>Even if you only access the `MobileCenter` or `Push` class from your shared or PCL project, the App Center NuGet packages must be added to each platform-specific project.

-## Add Mobile Center Push to your app
+## Add App Center Push to your app

 Please follow the [Get started](~/sdk/getting-started/xamarin.md) section if you haven't set up and started the SDK in your application yet.

-### 1. Add the Mobile Center Push module
+### 1. Add the App Center Push module

 [!include[](add-nuget.md)]